scalar-labs/scalar-admin/README.md

 # scalar-admin

 scalar-admin is an admin interface and client tool for Scalar services such as [Scalar DL](https://github.com/scalar-labs/scalardl) and [Scalar DB](https://github.com/scalar-labs/scalardb) applications.
-It will help you to `PAUSE` and `UNPAUSE` the ledger to create point-in-time recovery (PITR).
+It will help you to pause Scalar DL Ledger cluster or Scalar DB server cluster to create a transactionally-consistent backup.

 ## scalar-admin client tool

-The scalar-admin client tool is used to manage the admin interface implemented applications.
+As of the current implementation, the scalar-admin client tool is mainly used to pause (and unpause) the cluster of applications that implement the admin interface.
-It will help to `PAUSE` and `UNPAUSE` the application without losing the transaction.

-### Usage
+### Install

-You can manage the scalar-admin integrated applications in the following ways

-#### Install
+#### Fat jar

 The release versions of `scalar-admin` fat jar can be downloaded from [releases](https://github.com/scalar-labs/scalar-admin/releases) page of Scalar Admin.

+#### Docker container

+You can pull the docker image from [Scalar's container registry](https://github.com/orgs/scalar-labs/packages/container/package/scalar-admin).

-#### Build
+#### Build from sources

 In case you want to build `scalar-admin` fat jar from the source: